GitHubForDmitry/fe-candiadate/README.md

   - phone: can contain `+` (only in front of the number) and `space` characters and numbers only
   - password: must be at least 8 long and contain at least 1 special character
 * Display error messages for each invalid field
-* All fileds are required and needs to be valid before form can be submitted
+* All fields are required and needs to be valid before form can be submitted
 * Use only vanilla JS for this tasks (do not use plugins or HTML5 API)
 * **Optional task:** add unit tests